Dityaren/Go-HTTP-Server/readme.md

-# Simple Go HTTP Server
+# Go HTTP Server

-This is a simple Go HTTP server that handles different routes and requests.
+This is a Go HTTP server that handles different routes and requests.

 ## Installation